Everything you need to know about Britney Spears' much-discussed conservatorship

 Why is Britney in court?

-Britney Spears has appeared in a Los Angeles Superior Court virtually yesterday to ask its judge to end the conservatorship, describing it as “abusive” and saying it was forbidding her from enjoying both her personal and financial freedom.
+Britney Spears has appeared in a Los Angeles Superior Court virtually on Wednesday to ask its judge to end the conservatorship, describing it as “abusive” and saying it was forbidding her from enjoying both her personal and financial freedom.

 In response, the judge has said that Spears’ would need to file a formal petition for removal of the conservatorship – adding that her comments and admission of her experiences were “courageous".